 Advances in this technology has seen the emergence of a newer night vision device known as the PVS 14.
 The debate as to whether this unit is preferable over conventional thermal imaging is an endless topic of discussion within the field.

-We took the time to compare the PVS 14 night vision monocular to an old time favorite: the FLIR Breach thermal monocular.
+We took the time to compare the Armasight PVS-14 night vision monocular to an old time favorite: the FLIR Breach thermal monocular.
 Read on to see what we found.

-The PVS 14 night vision is a monocular device that has seen widespread usage among military forces around the world.
+The PVS 14 night vision monocular has seen widespread usage among military forces around the world.
 It’s currently the primary night optic being used by the US military and special operations units.

-A PVS 14 operates on a third generation image intensifier; our particular test unit is Gen 3 Alpha MG.
+A PVS 14 night vision monocular operates on a third generation image intensifier; our particular test unit is Gen 3 Alpha MG.
 The technology was redesigned to allow the monocular to operate on just a single AA battery.
 This is a first for this kind of system.

 The idea for the PVS 14 was commissioned by the US military in the late 90s.
 The framework was centered around longevity and durability, hence the single battery operation.
 The PVS 14 was designed to excel at all of the following tasks: